Our simple step-by-step guide to applying for a loan

 Before you begin your application, you should consider the following questions to make sure a loan is the right option for you:

 Applying for a loan is usually a straightforward process.
 Decide how much you want to borrow then you can compare deals with MoneySuperMarket.
-We’ll show you loans from leading providers across the market by term and amount, to find the best deals to suit your needs.
+We’ll show you loans from leading UK providers across the market by term and amount, to find the best deals to suit your needs.